In this post we look at why getting stronger helps reduce pain, particularly if you’re suffering with chronic or ongoing injuries.

 What else might be responsible for reducing pain?

-Have you ever booked a doctor’s appointment only to find the very thing you were seeking help for has inexplicably improved?
+Have you ever booked a doctor’s appointment, only to find the pain you were seeking help for has inexplicably improved?

-Or visited the doctor and been reassured your pain is nothing serious and found the pain dissipate almost immediately?
+Or visited the doctor, been reassured that your pain isn’t anything serious, and then found it dissipate almost immediately?

 This study explored this effect by explaining to patients their shoulder pain did not indicate tissue damage and they were safe to move.
 This improved reassurance when compared to a structural explanation, which emphasised a connection between tissue damage and pain.